Skip to main content Skip to main navigation Skip to footer content

 Repeated courses are counted in attempted credits and, if successfully completed, earned credits.
 A student is allowed to repeat a passed course only once and receive financial aid.
 If you transfer a course to Middlesex from another school, you can retake the course one time while at Middlesex and receive financial aid.

-Transfer courses, including credits received during consortium study, and applicable to the program of study will not be counted in the calculation of the GPA but will be counted as attempted credits and earned credits.
-These credits will be used in calculating the maximum time frame as well as the semester credit completion rate but do not count in the calculation of the GPA.
+Transfer courses, including credits received during consortium study, and applicable to the program of study, are not counted in the calculation of the GPA but are counted as attempted credits and earned credits.
+These credits will be used in calculating the maximum time frame as well as the cumulative credit completion rate.

 Audited courses are not considered credits attempted or earned.

-Dual Enrollment courses are counted in attempted and earned credits and cumulative GPA.
+Dual Enrollment courses are college-level courses.
+They are counted in attempted and earned credits and cumulative GPA.

-Program Changes: Because all attempted credits must be considered in SAP calculations, program changes will affect the maximum time frame calculation.
-If a maximum time frame appeal is necessary, all attempted credits and earned credits (including transfer credits) that can be applied to the new program of study will be considered in an academic completion plan review.
-Students who already have any Associate's degree or higher will not be eligible to receive financial aid for a Liberal Studies degree as an additional degree program.
+Program Changes: Changes to a student’s program of study can affect the Maximum Time Frame Requirement for financial aid eligibility, as all attempted credits—including transfer credits and credits from previously completed credentials at Middlesex Community College—must be included in the Satisfactory Academic Progress (SAP) calculation.
+If a maximum time frame appeal is required, all applicable attempted and earned credits that can be applied to the new program will be evaluated through an academic completion plan review.
+Additionally, students who already hold an Associate’s degree or higher are not eligible to receive financial aid for a Liberal Studies degree as an additional degree program.

 Learn more about how Free Community College in Massachusetts works in our Student FAQ.